Metric connection

-A special case of a metric connection is a Riemannian connection; there is a unique such which is torsion free, the Levi-Civita connection.
+A special case of a metric connection is a Riemannian connection; there exists a unique such connection which is torsion free, the Levi-Civita connection.
 In this case, the bundle E is the tangent bundle TM of a manifold, and the metric on E is induced by a Riemannian metric on M.

 Another special case of a metric connection is a Yang–Mills connection, which satisfies the Yang–Mills equations of motion.
-Most of the machinery of defining a connection and its curvature can go through without requiring any compatibility with the bundle metric.
-However, once one does require compatibility, this metric connection, defines an inner product, Hodge star (which additionally needs a choice of orientation), and Laplacian, which are required to formulate the Yang–Mills equations.
+Most of the machinery of defining a connection and its curvature can be worked through without requiring any compatibility with the bundle metric.
+However, once one does require compatibility, this metric connection defines an inner product, Hodge star (which additionally needs a choice of orientation), and Laplacian, which are required to formulate the Yang–Mills equations.

 Definition

 Let $\sigma,\tau$ be any local sections of the vector bundle E, and let X be a vector field on the base space M of the bundle.
 Let $\langle\cdot ,\cdot\rangle$ define a bundle metric, that is, a metric on the vector fibers of E. Then, a connection D on E is a metric connection if:

 Here d is the ordinary differential of a scalar function.
 The covariant derivative can be extended so that it acts as a map on E-valued differential forms on the base space: